Welsh NHS dental charges differ from England. Information based on Welsh Government and Audit Wales sources. Not legal advice.

 How do Welsh recall intervals work?

-Welsh NHS dental practices use risk-based recall intervals as part of the post-2022 contract.
-Low-risk patients (no decay, no gum disease, regular attendance) may be invited back at 24-month intervals.
-Medium-risk at 12 months.
-High-risk (active decay, frequent emergency presentations, complex medical conditions) at 3 to 6 months.
-The dentist sets the recall interval at the assessment.
-This is a significant policy change: under the previous UDA contract, most practices defaulted to six-month recall regardless of risk, which Wales now sees as over-treatment for low-risk patients.
+Welsh NHS dental practices use risk-based recall intervals as part of the contract reform.
+Lower-risk patients (no decay, no gum disease, regular attendance) may be invited back at intervals up to 24 months; higher-risk patients (active decay, frequent emergency presentations, complex medical conditions) at shorter intervals of 3 to 6 months.
+The dentist sets the recall interval at assessment, following NICE guidance.
+This is a significant change from the previous default of six-month recall regardless of risk, which Wales now sees as over-treatment for low-risk patients.

 Welsh-specific sources